liuchengxu/space-vim/README.md

 ## Customize

-You can use `.spacevim` in your home directory to customize space-vim, where you can enable existing layers, add your extra plugins and private configuration.
+You can use `.spacevim` in your home directory to customize space-vim, where you can enable the existing layers, add your extra plugins and private configuration.

 ```vim
 " Put layers you want to enable as well as extra private plugins